CUBRID/cubrid-manual/en/sql/schema/synonym_stmt.rst

       c1
     ======================
-      'A'
+      'target table after change.'

 Change comment
 --------------

+In the example below, the user changes the comment of a synonym.

 .. code-block:: sql

+    /* current_user: public */
-    CREATE TABLE t1 (c1 INT);
+    create table t1 (c1 varchar(100));
+    insert into t1 values ('change comment.');

-    CREATE SYNONYM s1 FOR t1 COMMENT 'It is a synonym for the t1 table.';
+    create synonym s1 for t1 comment 'It is a synonym for the t1 table.';
-    SELECT synonym_name, synonym_owner_name, is_public_synonym, comment FROM db_synonym;
+    select synonym_name, synonym_owner_name, is_public_synonym, comment from db_synonym;

 .. code-block::